 2021 National Tick Awareness Month Communication Material

-“Could Ticks Be There?
+“Could Ticks be There?
 Be Tick Aware”

 National Tick Awareness Month Hits Close to Home by Focusing on Tick Geography

-It is now widely acknowledged that rising ambient temperatures have contributed to a general increase in the number, level of activity, and geographical distribution of ticks in North America, as well as to the expansion of blacklegged ticks and Lyme disease
+It is now widely acknowledged that rising ambient temperatures have contributed to a general increase in the number, level of activity, and geographical distribution of ticks in North America, as well as to the expansion of blacklegged ticks and Lyme disease into Canada.

 Ticks are now present in more regions of Canada than ever.
 Surveillance efforts have identified a growing number of regions across the country where blacklegged ticks, which are vectors for Lyme disease, are emerging or established.